jnelson16/quantgov.org/_posts/2016-10-30-top_agencies.markdown

 </div>

 #### What this Chart Tells Us:
-As different administrative agencies pass and (rarely) repeal regulations, the composition of the *Code of Federal Regulations* changes over time.
-This chart traces the increase in the number of restrictions imposed by the top five regulatory agencies through 2014.
-Most prominently is the significant increase in restrictions from the EPA in the last 30 years.
+As different administrative agencies promulgate or repeal regulations, the composition of the *Code of Federal Regulations* changes over time.
+Using data from RegData 2.2 (available from the [data page]({{site.url}}/data}, this chart traces the increase in the number of restrictions authored by the top five regulatory agencies as of 2014, covering the years from 1975-2014.

-#### Source:
-This chart uses data from RegData 2.2 to show the growth in regulation from the top five regulators through 2014.